stephen-fraser/math_game/planning.md

 initialize

 - variables
-- two numbers between 1 and 20 + - / \*
+- two numbers between 1 and 20 + - \* %
-- answer

 game loop?
 main contains game loop

-turn will manage who the current player is
+main will manage who the current player is

-which class will contain user input/output